 Despite the UK having left the EU on the 31 January 2020, our welcome to European students will remain as warm as ever.

-The government has confirmed that EU students starting in 2020 who are eligible for a loan will still receive it for the duration of their course.
+The government has confirmed that EU students starting in the academic year 2020-21 who are eligible for a loan will still receive it for the duration of their course.

 The UK left the EU on 31 January 2020 and entered into a transition period until 31 December 2020.
 The current free movement principle for citizens of the European Economic Area and Switzerland still applies until the end of the transition period.